Jewelry Protection

 Rachel Akmakjian

 Diamonds are the most popular and sought-after gemstones in the world.
 We love them for their beauty, durability, and rarity.
 But not all diamonds are created the same way.
-So what are the different types of diamonds?
+So, how many types of diamonds are there?
 There are 4 main diamond types everyone should know: mined or natural diamonds, lab grown diamonds, fancy colored diamonds, and treated diamonds.
 They all have different characteristics and price points.
-If you own diamonds or you’re considering buying one, especially a diamond engagement ring, you need to know the basics.
-We’ll lay out the four main diamond types and give you what you need to know before making such an important investment.
+If you own diamonds or you’re considering buying one, especially a diamond engagement ring, you need to know the basics and various diamond types.
+We’ll lay out the four main diamond types and give you what you need to know before investing in the right diamond for you.

 Are emerald cut diamonds best for my engagement ring?